 Sanitation: A sanican is at the uphill edge of the car parking area

-Fires: No open fires
+Fires: No fires anywhere of any sort.

 Natural History: The area surrounding the park is believed to have been named by Postmaster Brink for his two daughters, Eliza and Buelah, although another account assigns these names to the two young women working in the office to which John Brink applied for a post office permit.

 Max Nights: 1